 For example, you could tell employees that smokers are charged $50.
 That’s a penalty.
 Or, you could do the same thing financially and present it as a $50 reward given to non-smokers.
 This way, you’re rewarding healthy employees and boosting employee motivation with positive reinforcement.

 The messaging makes all the difference and has a huge impact on how employees perceive your program.
 Shift the communication to focus on rewards and the upsides of your program.
 You might be surprised by the results.

 Reward choice and improvement with a broad view of well-being.
 And you’ll see better business results.
-Check out our outcomes nice two-pager to see how Limeade brings this to life.
+Check out the Limeade “outcomes nice” two-pager to see how to bring this to life.